 The Brits called it “Dazzle Painting,” and the Yanks called it “Razzle Dazzle.”
 It transformed ships of war from plain gray hulls into brightly colored, floating works of cubist art.
+Sharply angled lines and contrasting colors made a ship’s shape oddly ambiguous to the eye.
 British, American, and French forces adopted the wild, colorful designs, and the patterns became commonplace in World War I navies.
-Witnesses were heard to comment on the striking, dramatic scene that met the eye upon seeing a convoy of dazzle-painted ships.
-It must have been a sight.
+Witnesses were heard to comment on the striking, dramatic convoys of dazzle-painted ships.
+It must have been quite a sight.

 The warship cubism was not intended as an artistic statement, however.
-Many attempts had been made to reduce the visibility of ships to help protect them from the German U-boats, which were sinking allied shipments at an alarming rate.
-But despite extensive attempts at camouflaging ships, constantly changing conditions in the sky and water made all such efforts ineffective.
-A nimble-minded British officer by the name of Norman Wilkinson suggested a different approach: use patterns and colors that break up the ship’s lines, and make it harder to discern its speed and direction.
-World War I torpedos traveled in a straight line after firing, so U-boat commanders had to aim manually, eyeballing the speed and distance of the target so the torpedo would be in the right place at the right time.
-The dazzle patterns made the ship’s bow unclear, in turn making U-boat commanders’ jobs much harder.
+Many attempts had been made to reduce the visibility of ships to help protect them from the German U-boats, which were sinking Allied shipments at an alarming rate.
+But despite extensive attempts at camouflaging ships with colors of the sky and sea, all such efforts were rendered ineffective by constantly changing weather conditions.
+A nimble-minded British officer by the name of Norman Wilkinson suggested a different approach: use bold, unruly patterns and colors that break up the ship’s lines, and therefore make it harder to discern the vessel’s speed and direction.
+In World War I torpedos were unsophisticated, traveling in a straight line after firing.
+So U-boat commanders had to aim manually, eyeballing the speed and distance of the target through the periscope so the torpedo would be in the right place at the right time.
+The dazzle patterns made the ship’s bow unclear, in turn making it that much harder for U-boat commanders to estimate its heading.

 Sadly, there are no known color photos of the Razzle-Dazzle warships.
 The practice of dazzle painting faded when it became obsolete in the face of air support, and later, radar.